https://www.slab.org.uk/guidance/the-essential-components-of-a-civil-legal-aid-application-forms-statutory-statements-declaration/

 Choosing the correct application form

-All applications must be made using Legal Aid Online and providing the appropriate form that deals with the financial aspects.
+All applications must be made using Legal Aid Online and include the appropriate financial forms.

 Providing an effective statutory statement